johejo/sphttp/README.md

 d = Downloader(urls, enable_dup_req=True, dup_req_algo=DuplicateRequestAlgorithm.NIBIB, invalid_block_count_threshold=30)
 ```

-NIBIB: Based on the number of invalid blocks in the buffer (default)
+NIBIB: Based on the number of invalid blocks in the buffer

+IBRC: Based on the number of invalid blocks received (default and recommended)

-The threshold value for duplicate request is 20 by default
+The threshold value for duplicate request is 20 by default.

 ## HTTP Session